Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Methodology

 \subsection{Gaussian Radial Basis Functions}

+For notational simplicity, we omit the generator index $i$ and group index $g$ below.
 Given the normalized input distribution, we define a grid of $K$ uniform centers $\{\mu_k\}_{k=1}^{K}$ over a fixed interval.
 The element-wise response of the $k$-th Gaussian basis function to the normalized input sub-vector $\hat{\mathbf{x}}_g$ is:

 where $h$ is the bandwidth determined by the grid spacing, and the operations are applied element-wise.

 The final nonlinear output is a linear combination of these basis responses.
 Let $W_{\text{rbf}} = \{w_1, \dots, w_K\} \in \mathbb{R}^K$ denote the learnable weight vector associated with the current group.
 The function $\mathcal{F}_{\text{RBF}}(\hat{\mathbf{x}}_g)$ is defined as: